ElandaSunshine/Jaut/README.md

 # Contact
 If you need more information or would like to contact us, you can find us on our Discord:
 [![ElandaSunshine Community](https://discordapp.com/api/guilds/781531690383179826/widget.png?style=banner2)](https://discord.com/invite/jzRyAtnJBc)

+[^stc]: Any of these things are subjects to change.
+It is best to keep that in mind and stay tuned.